gchilczuk/intern-tasks.cc/README.md

 | ne       | 2      |
 | ai       | 2      |

-And there is few more, rules but it's only for wizards!
+And there is few more rules but they're only for wizards!